 David I Thodey

-David Thodey became Chief Executive Officer and Executive Director in May 2009.
+David Thodey was Chief Executive Officer and Executive Director from May 2009 to April 2015.

 David joined Telstra in April 2001 as Group Managing Director of Telstra Mobiles and in December 2002 was appointed as Group Managing Director Telstra Enterprise and Government.
 In this role, David was responsible for the company's corporate, government and large business customers in Australia and internationally.